LorenzoPiombini/Database/README.md

 ## Get Started

-you can pull the repo, or dowload the files directly on your manchine.
+To get started, you can either clone the repository or download the files directly to your machine.

 the Make file has some test case commented out, you can delete the # and try them out, when you run